 - An agricultural plan to phase out subsidies for monocropping, to encourage environmentally-sustainable farm management, and eliminate the tariffs harming the world’s poorest farmers.

 - A true jobs program to increase employment, with work targeted toward infrastructure improvement and environmentally-sensitive retrofitting.
-Consideration of measures such as reducing the work week in order to address contradictions of a high unemployment rate coupled to overwork by the employed.
+Consideration of measures such as reducing the work week in order to address employment contradictions.
 Local Economy Manifesto.

 - Comprehensive immigration reform to bring rationality and humanity to a broken system.

 - Investment in education to create truly informed citizens.
-An educational system based on human holism, not just mono-dimensional economic efficiencies.
+An educational system based on human holism, not just mono-dimensional economic efficiency.
 Anthropology is the Best Major to Change Your Life.

 Anthropology has expertise and knowledge about each of these issues.
 Anthropologists disdain to conceal their views and aims.
 They openly declare that their objectives can be attained only by breaking the shackles of tradition: